Skip to main content Skip to Chat

 Technology Use

 The tools available today empower us all to become global creators of value, co-creators in real time, sharing, learning and growing from and with each other – across the age spectrum and across the globe.
-Our district is currently in the process of developing practices and modernizing equipment in order to “…use technology to create powerful learning experiences that meet the needs of this generation of learners.”

 • Do not access internet radio or video streaming services, unless permission is given for learning purposes